David T. Shufflebarger — Senior Partner

 - He considers himself fortunate to be married to Patti, his bride of five decades.

-- He is more than a little proud of their sons and eight grandchildren.
+- He is more than a little proud of their two sons and eight grandchildren.

-He has guided more than 20 successful campaigns with goals ranging from $3 million to $1 billion, is one of the authors of the award-winning book on university-related foundations published in 1997 by the Association of Governing Boards of Universities and Colleges, and was one of 26 senior professionals chosen for a Ford Foundation project to provide counsel to a select group of its grant recipients.
+He has guided more than 25 successful campaigns with goals ranging from $3 million to $1 billion, is one of the authors of the award-winning book on university-related foundations published by the Association of Governing Boards of Universities and Colleges, and was one of 26 senior professionals nationally chosen by the Association for Fundraising Professionals for a Ford Foundation project to provide counsel to a select group of its grant recipients.

-As a volunteer, Shuff has been Chairman of the Board of the YMCA of South Hampton Roads, President of the Tidewater Boy Scout Council, and a board member for more than a dozen not-for-profit organizations including the United Way of South Hampton Roads, the Episcopal Charities Foundation of the Atlanta Diocese, and the Georgia Planned Giving Council.
-He has received the YMCA’s Red Triangle Award and the Scouts’ Silver Beaver and Virginia President’s awards.
+As a volunteer, Shuff has been Chairman of the Board of the YMCA of South Hampton Roads, President of the Tidewater Boy Scout Council, and a board member for more than 20 organizations including the Outer Banks Community Foundation, United Way of South Hampton Roads, Episcopal Charities Foundation of the Atlanta Diocese, and Georgia Planned Giving Council.
+He has received the YMCA’s Red Triangle Award and the Scouts’ Silver Beaver and Virginia President of the Year awards.

 “I love this job,” he says, “because I learn something new every day and I get to work with some really great people.”
 Because of his earlier career, a big part of his heart is in public universities and he is proud of his role counseling successful campaigns at the University of Tennessee, the University of Central Florida, and Middle Tennessee State University.
 “Frankly, however, I think I may have learned more from the campaigns we did with Wesleyan College, The University of Tampa, Florida Southern College, and Mary Baldwin College.
 They were easy to get your arms around and I came to understand the power of the devotion their alums have for them.”